shrishrirang/azure-mobile-apps-node/contributor.md

 0. Fork the Azure Mobile Apps repository
 0. Clone the repository - `git clone https://github.com/<USERNAME>/azure-mobile-apps-node.git`
-0. We're currently developing off the master branch (prior to release).
-When we go to production, we will likely be using a developer branch and you'll want to check out that branch with `git checkout <branch_name>`
+0. We're currently developing off the 'dev' branch.
+Use `git checkout dev` to check out the developer branch.
 0. Run `install.bat` to add the required dependencies to the project.
 0. Provision a database either in Azure SQL DB (x-plat) or a local SQL Express instance (windows only)
 0. Execute the [azure-mobile-apps-test.sql](./node_modules/azure-mobile-apps.data.sql/test/infrastructure/azure-mobile-apps-test.sql) script against your target database.